sizovs/sizovs.github.io/_posts/2022-12-22-the-safe-box.md

 **Outcome**: The “worst” case is 100$.
 More business in the future.
 Word of the month works for you.
 Lower cost of acquisition.
 Unlimited upside.

 💡 Less obvious: luck is when preparation meets opportunity.
-By doing a great job, you’re preparing yourself for opportunities that are impossible to imagine.
+By doing a great job, you’re preparing yourself for opportunities that are hard to imagine.
 For example, a friend of a friend of your customer is running or building a company and looking for an ethical, reliable, skilled professional and now wants to talk to you.
 Are you lucky?
 No. You prepared yourself for luck.
 Conversely, doing a disservice to your customers closes many doors you don't even know exist.

 **Remember**: if you’re playing a long-term game, you should think and act long-term.
 Always keep in mind that in the long term, what’s good for your customer is also good for you.
 What’s bad for your customer is not good for you.
 I am talking about the long-term.